Admissions & FAQ

 November & December

 Morning group tours during school hours for parents who have submitted an Application.
-Every effort is made to invite parents from each family that applies.

 January & February

-Admissions decision notification.
+Admissions decision notification by email.

 The Day School does not discriminate on the basis of race, religion, gender, national or ethnic origin in admission or educational policies or in its tuition aid program.